Sienci-Labs/gsender/plugins/README.md

 Repo plugins take precedence when two share the same `id`.
 You can point the server at additional folders with the `GSENDER_PLUGINS_DIRS` env var (OS path list — `:`-separated on macOS/Linux, `;`-separated on Windows).

+### Automatic SDK + plugin builds (dev)

+`npm run dev` and `npm run dev:electron` both run `npm run prepare-dev-plugins` before starting the server.
+It builds the plugin SDK if it isn't already built, then builds every plugin folder under `plugins/` whose `ui/` output doesn't exist yet.

+It won't rebuild, so set `GSENDER_FORCE_PLUGIN_BUILD=1` to force a full rebuild of the SDK and every plugin.

 ### Live reload (dev)